On Sept. 27, 2024, Hurricane Helene hit the Southeastern U.S. with historically heavy rain and wind.

 Knowing that lives and livelihoods depended on returning these gearboxes to use as quickly as possible, while most of the country was shut down, we worked day and night throughout much of 2021 to repair them.
 Even though the repairs turned out to be much more complicated than anticipated, we were able to return them to Huxtable as good as new two months before our original deadline.

-Back to the two Huxtable gearboxes in our shop.
+Back to the two Huxtable gearboxes you see here.

-Since all ten of the gearboxes at Huxtable are worn and old, we were contracted by USACE to rebuild the remaining eight, two at a time, leaving eight operational gearboxes but with no back-ups.
+Since eight of the ten original the gearboxes at Huxtable were still worn and old, we were contracted by USACE to rebuild the remaining eight, two at a time, leaving eight operational gearboxes in place but with no back-ups.
 As with our first repair, we understood the urgency of completing the rebuilds in a record amount of time.

-“We removed gearboxes #1 and #2 earlier this year and disassembled and completed a thorough inspection of them at our shop,” said Atlanta Gear Works Vice-President Craig Massa.
+“Earlier this year, we removed gearboxes #1 and #2, disassembled and and completed a thorough inspection of them at our shop,” said Atlanta Gear Works Vice-President Craig Massa.
 “As in 2020, the initial contract was for basic refurbishment, bearing and seal replacement only, but we determined that the gears and other components were worn, indicative of 50 years of use, and needed more extensive repairs.”

 Though none of the eight gearboxes covered by the new contract are in failure mode, Massa feels that based on the issues of the first two and knowing they need eight good gearboxes to pump, the plant operators are “being proactive.”